 - As needed, preheat your fryer and deep fry the frozen wings.
 The frozen wings should take about 10-12 minutes to cook to perfection.

-- Place the chicken wings on paper towels to absorb any extra oil once they’ve been cooked to perfection.
-Allow to cool for a few minutes.
+- Place the chicken wings on paper towels to absorb any extra oil once cooked to perfection.
+Allow cooling for a few minutes.

 - Combine the sugar, salt, onion powder, garlic powder, and allspice in a mixing bowl.